 If you have a water leak, you might find wet spots.
 You might see puddles or mud near the foundation of your home, even if it hasn’t rained recently.
 Other times, they might be found inside your home.

-will soon follow.
+Keep in mind that mold and mildew grow wherever there is water.
 Follow the clues and get the issue inspected.

 #6.
 Cracks in the Foundation